SimVascular/simvascular.github.io/documentation/svfsiplus/developer-guide/overview/readme.md

 code is implemented as a set of functions that call each other.
 The solver program thus executes by passing data to functions to carry out a series of computational steps.

-The <i>Second Stage</i> of development will be a reimplementation of the code using an object-oriented architecture.
+The <i>Second Stage</i> of development will be a re-implementation of the code using an object-oriented architecture.
 This will be performed incrementally (if possible!) by creating objects representing the fundamental components of the finite element analysis (e.g. element technology).